fre-larsson/hello-world/README.md

 # hello-world
 This is my first repository
-This will probably get deletet very soon!
+This will probably get deleted very soon!